-Soil is like a sponge.
-When it gets wet, it reduces in size, making it very difficult to balance things on top of it.
+Peat soil is like a sponge.
+When it gets wet, it grows in size, making it very difficult to balance things on top of it.
 It is unstable, it shrinks, and you cannot really put anything there, because it may fall.
-Whereas when a sponge is dry, it is bigger and a lot more stable.
-Soil is the same.
+Whereas when a sponge is dry, it is smaller and a lot more stable.
+Peat soil is the same.
 Land subsidence is the name given to sinking or gradual downward settling of the ground’s surface.
 But why should you be worried about it?

 When the soil subsides, buildings can get crooked, farmers can lose their jobs, and the damage could reach millions of euros.
 In the Netherlands, this is particularly problematic and research has shown that land subsidence is greater than expected.
 The damage can be up to 22 million euros, not to mention the risk of losing the typical Dutch landscape of meadows, cows, and windmills.

 “If we don’t stop land subsidence, we will lose a part of the country which is very attractive.
 No more cows in the meadow, no more farmers in the field.
 We would end up with one big sea or swamp”, explains Andries Middag, manager at LTO Noord.
 What makes this situation even worse is that climate change appears to play a major role in accelerating subsidence.

 Land subsidence can be caused by several factors.
 Natural processes, such as oxidation of organic soils, like peatlands, can be one of the causes, but also human activity.
 Surface mining or extraction of underground fluids are two factors which have a major influence.

 Middag explains that the situation is even worse when it comes to cities, because there is a lot more on top of the soil.
 “There are big roads, cars, buildings.
 It’s even more expensive to fix the damages land subsidence can cause”, he says.